DMacMakes/dmdocs/content/en/torrens/ise102/assessments/index.md

 **DO:** Use function arguments and variables when you add modes or options.

 **DO:** Attempt to add the moving snake and self biting if you have the rest done, have read about vectors in the notes, looked at the week 12 notes and feel confident about implementing it.

-### Deliverables

-1. Email your cleaned, zipped project to your facilitator **at the end of module 11**.
-This progress delivery matters, you can't catch up on this assessment in a week at the end!
-2. In week 12 your **entire** Visual Studio solution must be cleaned of unnecessary folders, zipped and submitted on Blackboard.
-You must follow the method taught in class and described/demonstrated in [Delivering Visual Studio Solutions](#delivering-visual-studio-solutions) below.
-DO NOT make a build and submit an additional build zip.

-### Submission

-Submit your assessment by:
-1. Visiting your subject's page on Blackboard
-2. Selecting *Assessments* in the left nav
-3. Clicking on *Assessment 3 - OOP Principles Program*
-4. Optional but wise: check your work fulfills the brief
-5. Click *Assessment 3 - Submission* and follow the instructions.

--->

 ## Delivering _Replit_ projects

 In addition to providing the link to your finished assessment on Replit, you'll provide a zipped archive of your project.